1998 Auckland power crisis

 Queen Street was almost deserted for the first few days, as few businesses could operate.
 Some brought goods out onto the street to sell, but heavy rain in the first week made that impractical.
 Generators were brought in from around the country to power essential services and some businesses.
 These made Queen Street a very noisy place and thus deterred customers.
 Some businesses estimated that the outage cost them at least NZ$60,000 per week.

-In the five weeks it took to restore the power supply, about 60,000 of the 74,000 people who worked in the area worked from home or from relocated offices in the suburbs.
+In the five weeks it took to restore the power supply, about 60,000 of the 74,000 people who worked in the area worked from home or relocated offices in the suburbs.
 Some businesses relocated staff to other New Zealand cities, or even to Australia.
 The majority of the 6,000 apartment dwellers in the area had to find alternative accommodation.
 Temporary power was supplied to the Port of Auckland by the Union Rotorua, a gas turbine powered cargo ship.

 The old gas cables were found to be repairable and were put back into service, but were restricted to 30 MVA capacity.
 The newer oil cables were irreparable, so to restore full supply to the city, a temporary 110 kV overhead line was constructed along the rail corridor between Penrose and Liverpool Street.

 Energy Minister Max Bradford commissioned an independent report into the Auckland power supply failure.
 The report of the Ministerial Inquiry was released on 21 July 1998.

-Following the crisis Mercury Energy Limited disposed of its electricity and gas retail business and, renamed Vector Limited, replaced the cables and reinforced the supply into Auckland.
-In 2001, a 9 km tunnel from Penrose to Hobson Street via Liverpool Street was completed, containing two new 110 kV cables to replace the damaged Liverpool Street cables and the temporary overhead line.
+Following the crisis, Mercury Energy Limited disposed of its electricity and gas retail business, renamed Vector Limited, replaced the cables, and reinforced the supply in Auckland.
+In 2001, a 9 km (5 mile) tunnel from Penrose to Hobson Street via Liverpool Street was completed, containing two new 110 kV cables to replace the damaged Liverpool Street cables and the temporary overhead line.
 A third 110 kV cable was installed from Mount Roskill to Quay Street via Liverpool Street, largely superseding the old gas cables which were eventually decommissioned.